-Ant Media Server generally runs behind an application server so that you want Ant Media Server responds to the calls that are made from specific IP ranges.
+Ant Media Server generally runs behind an application server so you want Ant Media Server to respond to the calls that are made from specific IP ranges.
 By default, Ant Media Server only responds to the calls that are made from 127.0.0.1.

 IP Ranges in CIDR notation.
 You can add multiple comma-separated IP Address Ranges.

 You can use the REST API of Ant Media Server as explained above.
-If you’re using community edition and having questions, you can ask the community or firstname.lastname@example.org (reply will be provided with the best effort).
-If you’re enterprise user, you can ask email@example.com or to the specified channel allocated for you.
+If you’re using the community edition and have questions, you can ask the community or firstname.lastname@example.org (a reply will be provided with the best effort).
+If you’re an enterprise user, you can ask email@example.com or to the specified channel allocated for you.